strapi/strapi-docs/files/users.md

 ## Custom providers

 Strapi comes with 5 providers.
-If you want to add another one, it can be easily done thanks to [Purest](https://github.com/simov/purest), by adding it in the Auth controller.
+If you want to add another one, it can be easily done thanks to [Purest](https://github.com/simov/purest), by adding it in the Grant service.

 ## Forgot password